Hi! I’m June. I love using vibrant colors in my design, but recently I noticed one thing: I didn’t consider enough a small group audience.

 3 Common Types of Color Blindness

-Red-Green color blindness is the most common type of color blindness, followed by blue-yellow color blindness, and complete color blindness.
-So, what do color blind people see?
+Red-Green color blindness is the most common color blind type, followed by blue-yellow color blindness, and complete color blindness.
+So, what do color-blind people see?

 1. Red-green color blindness

 They cannot tell the difference between green and red.
 There are also four types of red-green color blindness.

 Normal color vision should see the first Santa in red and green, but color blindness can only see the version of the second or third Santa.

 Deuteranomaly is the most common type of red-green color blindness and it makes green look redder.
 On the other hand, Protanomaly makes red look more green and less bright.
 Someone with Protanopia and deuteranopia can’t tell the difference between red and green at all.

 Someone with blue-yellow color blindness typically can’t distinguish between blue and green, or yellow and red.
 This type of blue-yellow colorblind is known as Tritanomaly.

 Another type of blue-yellow color blind people (also called Tritanopia), besides blue and green, also cannot tell the difference between purple and red, or yellow and pink.

 3. Complete color blindness